memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ![](/img/breakpoint/fp-comp-rev2-bpaddr.png)

-Note this is able to cover the entire 32 bit address space even though the bottom bit is used to for **BE** because the bottom bit is used to convery whether the ARM or Thumb instruction set is being used rather than encoding any address information _and_ instructions must be aligned by their width.
+Note this is able to cover the entire 32-bit address space even though the bottom bit is used to for **BE** because the bottom bit is used to convey whether the ARM or Thumb instruction set is being used rather than encoding any address information _and_ instructions must be aligned by their width.

 ### Examining FPB Configuration